Natural Health Products

 Historically, lemon balm was said to have sedating/tranquilizing, anti-gas, blood-pressure-lowering, memory-enhancing, fever-reducing, menstruation-inducing, and thyroid-related effects.
 People have been using lemon balm medicinally since the times of the Ancient Greeks and Romans.

-Lemon balm can either be taken orallyorallyto be taken by mouth (swallowed) or used topicallytopicallyto be applied on the skin.
-The leaves of lemon balm are used to make oral supplements, including tea, tincturetincturea desired active ingredient that is extracted from alcoholic solution, and liquid extractextractto get, separate, or isolate a desired active ingredient.
+Lemon balm can either be taken orally or used topically.
+The leaves of lemon balm are used to make oral supplements, including tea, tincture, and liquid extract.
 People have also used creams and teas containing lemon balm to apply to the skin.

 Lemon balm is also commonly combined with other herbs and supplements, such as valerian extract, orange peel, and cinnamon.

-The usual oral dose ranges from 0.4 g to 13.5 g per day of the dried aerialaerialplant parts appearing above ground parts (leaves, flowers, stems), divided into 1 to 3 doses.
+The usual adult oral dose ranges from 0.4 g to 13.5 g per day of the dried aerial parts (leaves, flowers, stems).

 Your health care provider may have recommended using this product in other ways.
 Contact a health care provider if you have questions.